Cynthia Myers: Career

-Born in Toledo, Ohio and attending Woodward High School, Myers began getting modeling offers when she was fourteen years old.
+Myers was born in Toledo, Ohio, and attended Woodward High School.
+She began getting modeling offers when she was fourteen years old.
 Many people suggested to her that she should model for Playboy.
 According to Myers, she was 13 when her breasts began to develop, and when she was fifteen she submitted some photographs to Playboy.
 Her bust had reached size 39 DD by the time the photoshoot for the magazine took place in June 1968.
 Myers was the first Playboy Playmate born in the 1950s when she appeared in the magazine in December 1968.
 The pictures were taken when she was 17 years old, but it was Playboy's policy at that time to wait until a Playmate turned 18 before her pictures would be published.
 In the meantime she moved into an apartment at the Playboy Mansion in Chicago and worked at the Chicago Playboy Club.
 At the mansion she met attendees from the 1968 Democratic National Convention in Chicago.

-Her pictorial, released in December 1968, was taken in front of the Toledo Art Museum and was titled "Wholly Toledo!" because of Myers' hometown and her large breasts.
+Her pictorial, released in December 1968, was taken in front of the Toledo Art Museum and was titled "Wholly Toledo!" because of Myers's hometown and her large breasts.
 She appeared on the cover and in the centerfold, which was photographed by Pompeo Posar.
 Her appearance in Playboy magazine took place during the Vietnam War.
 She quickly became a favorite of the American troops serving in Vietnam, receiving many letters from them and trying to answer them all.
 Her centerfold appears in the 1987 film Hamburger Hill and in the 1989 film The Siege of Firebase Gloria.